Anbeeld/ACAI/docs/analysis.md

 8. `events/Anbeelds_AI_Starbases.txt` defines `aai_starbases.500` (defensive starbase conversion), which is `is_triggered_only` but never called from any event or effect in the repository.
 The entire defensive conversion feature is dead code.
 9. `acai_destroyer_preference` is checked in over 40 locations across tech and component AI weights, but the flag is never set by any live code path — the assignment in `aai_yearly.10` is commented out and any existing flag is actively removed.
 All those weight branches are dead conditions.
 10. `gai_static_modifiers.txt` defines `ai_purifier`, `ai_sectors_only`, and three pacifist/bureaucracy sector-cap modifiers that are never applied by any live event or effect in the repository.
 The `ai_purifier` application code in `gai_edicts.txt` is commented out.
+11. The call to `gai_edict.3` (subject economy fix) from `gai_edict.1` is commented out.
+While `gai_edict.3` is fully implemented and would add `ai_fix_subject_1` granting +35 minerals/energy/food to AI subjects, no live code path triggers it.
+This means the AI subject economy fix described in the static modifiers is dormant.
+12. The healthcare/robot/recycling campaign simulation block in `gai_edict.2` is gated by `always = no`, making all three simulated campaign modifiers (`ai_healthcare_campaign`, `ai_robot_campaign`, `ai_recycling_campaign`) dead code despite being fully defined in `gai_static_modifiers.txt`.
+13. `events/gai_war.txt` options `.f` (end swarm, line 312) and `.f` (end assimilators, line 340) share the same option name `gai_war.1.f`.
+This is likely a naming collision/typo; the second should probably be `gai_war.1.h`.
+14. `ACAI_Main_fleet_calculating.txt` lines 17-18 contain a duplicate `if`/`else_if` pair both checking `fleet_power >= 50 < 100` and setting value 50.
+The first `if` on line 17 should probably be `fleet_power < 50`.
+This appears to be a copy-paste bug, currently causing fleets with 50-99 power to be processed twice in the quantization chain but without functional impact since both set the same value.
+15. `common/edicts/01_edicts.txt` does not set all edict `ai_weight` to zero despite the mod's intent to control edicts via scripted modifiers; some event edicts (`masters_writings_*`, `improved_work_environment`, `renewable_energy`) retain `ai_weight = 1`, potentially allowing the vanilla AI to pick them independently of the scripted simulation.

 ## 22. Expected gameplay outcome, in plain terms

 If the active parts of this repository run as written, the AI should behave like this:

-- Expand earlier and value colonies more aggressively
+- Expand earlier and value colonies more aggressively — the colonization reserve (section 4) saves 300 minerals before attempting colony ships, and the economy booleans (section 3) gate expansion behind income thresholds
-- Keep more constructors and science ships alive in the early and midgame
+- Keep more constructors and science ships alive in the early and midgame — `aai_civilian.1` (section 6) directly spawns up to 3 of each by year 10
-- Save for colony ships instead of spending minerals blindly
+- Save for colony ships instead of spending minerals blindly — `acai_calc_deposit` (section 3) diverts up to 300 minerals into a virtual reserve that only colonization can draw from
-- Build planets in a shortage-aware order rather than a purely vanilla order
+- Build planets in a shortage-aware order rather than a purely vanilla order — the building planner (section 5) prioritizes capital restoration, then food/energy fixes, then research and minerals, using the economy thresholds from section 3
-- Rebuild missing capital/food/energy infrastructure instead of letting a planet stay broken
+- Rebuild missing capital/food/energy infrastructure instead of letting a planet stay broken — `aai_buildings.40` (section 5) can demolish and replace buildings when shortages exist
-- Use habitats, megastructures, perks, traditions, and techs in a more scripted direction
+- Use habitats, megastructures, perks, traditions, and techs in a more scripted direction — perk weights (section 18) push `ap_voidborn` at 10x vanilla weight and gate `ap_galactic_wonders` behind it
-- Prefer torpedo-corvette and artillery-battleship style doctrines, depending on yearly-assigned fleet preference
+- Prefer torpedo-corvette and artillery-battleship style doctrines — yearly ship preference (section 2) assigns one of two live doctrines, and section/component overrides (sections 8, 18) zero out alternatives
-- Specialize starbases into shipyards, anchorages, or trade hubs instead of mixed layouts
+- Specialize starbases into shipyards, anchorages, or trade hubs instead of mixed layouts — the starbase planner (section 11) assigns roles and fills modules accordingly
-- Build and maintain armies more reliably
+- Build and maintain armies more reliably — `aai_armies.1` (section 10) loops army production on the capital
-- Pull damaged main fleets back for repair
+- Pull damaged main fleets back for repair — the healing system (section 9) locks and regenerates the strongest fleet at a friendly starbase
-- Declare war more readily after long peace
+- Declare war more readily after long peace — `gai_war.1` (section 13) nudges empires past 15 years of peace
-- Spend less on bad defense platforms when poor
+- Spend less on bad defense platforms when poor — `no_starbase_defense.1` (section 13) removes platform capacity for energy-poor empires
-- Receive free ship upgrades so upgrade cost does not freeze AI modernization
+- Receive free ship upgrades so upgrade cost does not freeze AI modernization — `acai_upgrading_band_aid` (section 18) and `Anbeelds_AI_Modifiers.txt` set -100% ship upgrade cost across all difficulty levels

 ## 23. File-by-file catalog